iAgro User Manual

 Once the organization is created, the first entity that will be found is Fields.

-From the Fields panel, it is possible to see the fields created and available with an indication of the type of crop and with an image identifying its perimeter.
+From the Fields panel it is possible to see the fields created and available with an indication of the type of crop and with an image identifying the perimeter.
 To create a new field, simply click on “+ Field” and draw its boundary by hand, gradually adding vertices to the polygon.
 Once completed, click “Save” and enter the field data (name, crop type, row spacing).
-The row spacing should be inserted only in the case of row crops and for superintensive plantings in the case of tree crops.
+The row spacing should be included only in the case of typically row crops (e.g., vineyards) and for super-intensive plantings (e.g., super-intensive olive groves).

 Create a relief